Closings and other items of note for the Trail traveler:

 Fort Morgan and the end of the trail

 If you’re traveling on the Alabama Scenic River Trail, you’re paddling the last miles of a trip that may have brought you from as far away as the Georgia state line some 600 miles away.
 To finish the trail at its terminus near Ft.
 Morgan on the tip of the Ft.
 Morgan peninsula, the paddler will need another night or two to sleep and rest before climbing out at the Ft.
 Morgan Public Landing near the ferry terminal.
 Accommodations on the eastern shore of Mobile bay are difficult to come by, but assistance can be had from the paddling community who can help you at www.alabamascenicrivertrail.com.
 The association’s guidebooks provide reasonably up-to-date information, but the web and the contact you will find there will have the up-to-the-minute last word on the subject.
-The problem for the paddler is that the string of coastal towns south of Spanish Fort don’t bother to provide adequate access for boaters not owning their own dock or having membership in a yacht club.
+The problem for the paddler is that the coastal towns south of Spanish Fort don’t bother to provide adequate access for boaters not owning their own dock or having membership in a yacht club.
 Virtually no land suitable for put-ins or take-outs has escaped the intentions of coastal developers.
 That said, there are places to stop and even to stay.
 You just have to check in with www.alabamascenicrivertrail.com to discover them.

 Beyond the end of the trail...